Aiven-Open/klaw-docs/docs/cluster-management/kafka-cluster-sync/index.md

-# Apache Kafka® cluster Migration
+# Apache Kafka® cluster migration

 Klaw supports data synchronization between Klaw and Apache Kafka and other clusters.
 This can be accessed through the Synchronize menu